I read a lot of blogs every day. I wish I had time to learn more. Here is my list of what I feel are the most influential personal finance blogs.

 Making Sense of Cents

 Michelle Schroeder-Garder is the founder and author of Making Sense of Cents.
-She graduated college after 2 1/2 years from what she describes as an expensive private school.
+She graduated from college after 2 1/2 years from what she describes as an expensive private school.
 She went on to obtain an MBA in finance and secured a job in the financial services industry as an analyst.

 Like many of today's Millennials, she graduated with a hefty student loan burden.
 In her case, it was $38,00.
 With the debt weighing on her, she decided to put herself on a plan to become debt free, which she accomplished.